 Once you recognise it, stress can be managed quite well.

 When you manage stress, your pregnancy is likely to be a more positive experience.
-Also, managing stress can help you and your baby avoid some of the harmful effects of stress, such as higher risk of health problems.
+Also, managing stress can help you and your baby avoid some of the harmful effects of stress, like a higher risk of health problems.

 Here are some tips for managing stress during pregnancy.